Frequently Asked Questions

 What fellowships are available?

-The Patricia D. Klingenstein Library at the New-York Historical Society currently offers six fellowships:
+The Patricia D. Klingenstein Library at the New-York Historical Society currently offers a variety of fellowships:

 Andrew W. Mellon Fellowships in Women's History